awsdocs/amazon-ec2-user-guide/doc_source/Using_Tags.md

 You can't terminate, stop, or delete a resource based solely on its tags; you must specify the resource identifier\.
 For example, to delete snapshots that you tagged with a tag key called `DeleteMe`, you must use the `DeleteSnapshots` action with the resource identifiers of the snapshots, such as `snap-1234567890abcdef0`\.

-You can tag public or shared resources, but the tags you assign are available only to your AWS account and not to the other accounts sharing the resource\.
+When you tag public or shared resources, the tags you assign are available only to your AWS account; no other AWS account will have access to those tags\.
+For tag\-based access control to shared resources, each AWS account must assign its own set of tags to control access to the resource\.

 You can't tag all resources\.
 For more information, see [Tagging support for Amazon EC2 resources](#tag-ec2-resources-table)\.

+## Tags and access management<a name="tag-resources-access-management"></a>

+If you're using AWS Identity and Access Management \(IAM\), you can control which users in your AWS account have permission to create, edit, or delete tags\.
+For more information, see [Grant permission to tag resources during creation](supported-iam-actions-tagging.md)\.

+You can also use resource tags to implement attribute\-based control \(ABAC\)\.
+You can create IAM policies that allow operations based on the tags for the resource\.
+For more information, see [Control access to EC2 resources using resource tags](control-access-with-tags.md)\.

 ## Tag your resources for billing<a name="tag-resources-for-billing"></a>

 You can use tags to organize your AWS bill to reflect your own cost structure\.
 To do this, sign up to get your AWS account bill with tag key values included\.
-For more information about setting up a cost allocation report with tags, see [The Monthly Cost Allocation Report](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/configurecostallocreport.html) in *AWS Billing and Cost Management User Guide*\.
+For more information about setting up a cost allocation report with tags, see [Monthly cost allocation report](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/configurecostallocreport.html) in *AWS Billing and Cost Management User Guide*\.
 To see the cost of your combined resources, you can organize your billing information based on resources that have the same tag key values\.
 For example, you can tag several resources with a specific application name, and then organize your billing information to see the total cost of that application across several services\.
-For more information, see [Using Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the *AWS Billing and Cost Management User Guide*\.
+For more information, see [Using cost allocation tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the *AWS Billing and Cost Management User Guide*\.

 **Note**
 If you've just enabled reporting, data for the current month is available for viewing after 24 hours\.

 Cost allocation tags can indicate which resources are contributing to costs, but deleting or deactivating resources doesn't always reduce costs\.
 For example, snapshot data that is referenced by another snapshot is preserved, even if the snapshot that contains the original data is deleted\.
-For more information, see [Amazon Elastic Block Store Volumes and Snapshots](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/checklistforunwantedcharges.html#checkebsvolumes) in the *AWS Billing and Cost Management User Guide*\.
+For more information, see [Amazon Elastic Block Store volumes and snapshots](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/checklistforunwantedcharges.html#checkebsvolumes) in the *AWS Billing and Cost Management User Guide*\.

 **Note**
 Elastic IP addresses that are tagged do not appear on your cost allocation report\.